sethryder/digitalocean_wordpress_ansible/README.md

 ## WordPress Deployment (for Digital Ocean CentOS 7.1)

-This is a modified playbook of the Ansible example playbook modified to work on CentOS 7.1 on Digital Ocean.
+This is a playbook built to get WordPress up and running on CentOS 7.1 on Digital Ocean.
+It has only been tested with the default droplet setup from Digital Ocean but may work other places as well.

+Some of roles were pulled and modified to work Digital Ocean from the Ansible example playbooks.

-It also adds support for multi-site configuration so you can host multiple blogs on one server.
+Also support for multi-site configuration has been added.
+This allows you to run multiple WordPress blogs on one server.
 See `group_vars/all` for an example.

 - Requires Ansible 1.2 or newer
 - Expects CentOS/RHEL 7.x host/s